espressif/esp-idf/docs/security/secure-boot.rst

 1. The options to enable secure boot are provided in the ``make menuconfig`` hierarchy, under "Secure Boot Configuration".

-2. Bootloader Config includes the path to a secure boot signing key.
-This is a ECDSA public/private key pair in a PEM format file.
+2. Secure Boot Configuration includes "Secure boot signing key", which is a file path.
+This file is a ECDSA public/private key pair in a PEM format file.

 2. The software bootloader image is built by esp-idf with secure boot support enabled and the public key (signature verification) portion of the secure boot signing key compiled in.
 This software bootloader image is flashed at offset 0x1000.

 3. On first boot, the software bootloader follows the following process to enable secure boot:
   - Hardware secure boot support generates a device secure bootloader key (generated via hardware RNG, then stored read/write protected in efuse), and a secure digest.
 The digest is derived from the key, an IV, and the bootloader image contents.
   - The secure digest is flashed at offset 0x0 in the flash.
+  - Depending on Secure Boot Configuration, efuses are burned to disable JTAG and the ROM BASIC interpreter (it is strongly recommended these options are turned on.)
   - Bootloader permanently enables secure boot by burning the ABS_DONE_0 efuse.
 The software bootloader then becomes protected (the chip will only boot a bootloader image if the digest matches.)
-  - Depending on menuconfig choices, the bootloader may also disable JTAG and the UART bootloader function, both via efuse.
-(This is recommended.)

 4. On subsequent boots the ROM bootloader sees that the secure boot efuse is burned, reads the saved digest at 0x0 and uses hardware secure boot support to compare it with a newly calculated digest.
 If the digest does not match then booting will not continue.
-The digest and comparison are performed entirely by hardware, for technical details see `Hardware Secure Boot Support`.
+The digest and comparison are performed entirely by hardware, and the calculated digest is not readable by software.
+For technical details see `Hardware Secure Boot Support`.

-5. When running in secure boot mode, the software bootloader uses the secure boot signing key (the public key of which is embedded in the bootloader itself, and therefore validated as part of the bootloader) to verify all subsequent partition tables and app images before they are booted.
+5. When running in secure boot mode, the software bootloader uses the secure boot signing key (the public key of which is embedded in the bootloader itself, and therefore validated as part of the bootloader) to verify the signature appended to all subsequent partition tables and app images before they are booted.

 Keys
 ----